 Social media is a place where you connect with other people.
 And that includes both peers and potential clients.
 These days, not focusing on one’s social media presence is a big mistake, especially if you are a freelancer.

 And it is not just about LinkedIn, though that one should be a priority as it is the hub for freelancers.
 Do not underestimate Twitter and Facebook.
 Pinterest and Instagram could also be great for showing off your work.
+You can use free design tools that can make beautiful social media graphics and keep your followers engaged.
 Finally, be on the lookout for new platforms.

 Mistake #6 – Lackluster Portfolio